wwong4374/rewards-points/README.md

 ![pointBalances](./assets/pointBalances.png?raw=true)

 ## Show All Transactions
-To see all historical point transactions in the system, create a `GET` request to `http://localhost:1234/transactions`.
+To see all historical point transactions in the system, send a `GET` request to `http://localhost:1234/transactions`.
 The server will respond with a list of all transactions in the system:
 ![transactionsInSystem](./assets/transactionsInSystem.png?raw=true)